11 Tricks to Eat Healthy Without Even Trying

 Soup up your salad

 You might think salads are already healthy—but there’s always room for improvement.
 “Swap the iceberg lettuce in your salad for baby spinach for an extra boost of nutrients,” Palinski-Wade suggests.
 You don’t want to get bored with the same old salad and end up ordering lunch out, so keep it interesting.
 “Do not limit yourself to just the traditional blends; add fresh vegetables, herbs, and fruit to give it a boost,” Piga-Plunkett says.
 “Swiss chard is the new kale—it’s very versatile and does not require the same amount of work to add to a salad.”
 Add nuts for a crunch instead of croutons.
 In addition, a study from Purdue University found that adding eggs to salads upped the amount of vitamin E absorbed from the veggies.
 For a healthier creamy dressing with less saturated fat, try Greek yogurt with a little olive oil, lemon juice, vinegar, and spices.
 And spice up the ease of preparation—and presentation—by taking your salad to work in a mason jar, with the dressing on the bottom.
 Just pour into a bowl and your salad’s mixed!
-To start, try these delicious, good-for-you mason jar salads.

 Add avocado for a creamy substitute